 - Fuel stabilizer

-- Cardboard or newspaper to cover work surface
+- Cardboard or newspaper to cover the work surface

 Before you begin working on your mower, it is important to take a few steps to ensure your Husqvarna doesn’t move or start while you are working on it.

 - Shut off your mower and remove the ignition key.

 - Take caution working around the hot engine, hot transmission, and sharp mower blades

 - Check your owner’s manual for additional safety tips